yvesklein/ao/_posts/2018-10-13-noje-g-slim.md

 #### Internal use

 As a G-spot vibrator, the Noje can be used externally and internally both on and off.
-If you've read some of my other vibrator reviews...you won't be surprised when I say that I think I enjoyed the Noje the most when I used it wihtout vibrations.
+If you've read some of my other vibrator reviews...you won't be surprised when I say that I think I enjoyed the Noje the most when I used it without vibrations.
 I just fucking love the shape that much, and the intense vibrations were often just too much for me, despite being pleasurable when I could handle them.

 It's actually kind of funny how much the Noje's intensity made me scream on multiple occasions.

 The first time I gave it a fair try, I wasn't super-aroused and I used it without doing much else beforehand.
 Fast-forward like five minutes and I'm thrusting it in a frenzy and shouting all manner of profanity from how good the vibrations + the shape feel.

 The second time I end up only *trying* to use it and still end up close to the same state.
-See, this is how intense the toy is: I had been masturbating for a while and thought it would be good to try the toy when already quite aroused after having had some clitoral peaks/orgasms.
-My level of arousal can deifnitely utterly transform my experience with a toy...but this is where I learned that maybe one can be *too* aroused for certain toys/intensities.
-I wouldn't have used the Pure Wand in the state I was in, and it turns out the Noje was a no-go too.
+See, this is how intense the toy is: I had been masturbating for a while and thought it would be good to try the toy when already quite aroused after having had some clitoral [peaks/orgasms](http://www.solochro.me/posts/an-orgasm-by-any-other-name).
+My level of arousal can definitely utterly transform my experience with a toy...but this is where I learned that maybe one can be *too* aroused for certain toys/intensities.
+I wouldn't have used the Pure Wand in the state I was in (too firm/intense), and it turns out the Noje was a no-go too.

 So, wow.
 The shape is really effective, almost *too* effective at certain times.